-As Accounting Officer of St Peter and St Paul Catholic Primary Academy I have considered my responsibility to notify the academy trust board of Governors and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy trust, under the funding agreement in place between the academy trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2017.
+As accounting officer of St Peter and St Paul Catholic Primary Academy I have considered my responsibility to notify the academy board of Governors and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy, under the funding agreement in place between the academy and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2018.

-I confirm that I and the academy trust board of Governors are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Financial Handbook 2017.
+I confirm that I and the academy board of Governors are able to identify any material irregular or improper use of all funds by the academy, or material non-compliance with the terms and conditions of funding under the academy's funding agreement and the Academies Financial Handbook 2018.

-I confirm that the following instances of material irregularity, impropriety or funding non-compliance discovered to date have been notified to the board of trustees and ESFA.
-If any instances are identified after the date of this statement, these will be notified to the board of trustees and ESFA:
+I confirm that the following instances of material irregularity, impropriety or funding non-compliance discovered to date have been notified to the board of Governors and ESFA.
+If any instances are identified after the date of this statement, these will be notified to the board of Governors and ESFA:

-The Academy has entered into a contract with a connected party to carry out grounds maintenance services, however no statement of assurance has been prepared as defined in the Academies Financial Handbook 2017.
-The Governor involved in the grounds maintenance contract has subsequently resigned.
+In the prior year the Academy entered into a contract with a connected party to carry out grounds maintenance services, however no statement of assurance was prepared as defined in the Academies Financial Handbook 2018.
+The Governor involved in the grounds maintenance contract subsequently resigned, but this matter has been reported again as the financial transactions concerned were in this and the prior year.